marcorossi5/DUNEreco/README.md

 export DUNEDN_PATH=$PWD
 ```

-This process will copy the dunedn program to your environment python path.
+This process will copy the DUNEdn program to your environment python path.

+### Note:

+The [saved_models](saved_models) directory contains the checkpoints to reproduce
+the results presented in [arXiv:2103.01596](https://arxiv.org/abs/2103.01596).
+Since some of the saved models files are quite large (~100 MB), they are uploaded
+via [git-lfs](https://git-lfs.github.com/). when cloning the repo, it is possible
+to download pointers to those large files rather than the whole binaries.
+This can
+be achieved adding the flag `--config lfs.fetchexclude="*.pth*"` to the `git clone`
+command above.

+### Requirements:

 DUNEdn requires the following packages: